-Any student or prospective student may raise a concern about their own requirement for support, and any student or member of staff may raise a concern about another student's need for support.
+Any learner or prospective learner may raise a concern about their own requirement for support, and any learner or member of staff may raise a concern about another learner's need for support.
 In addition, the University will consider concerns raised external to the University including, but not limited to, the Police, GP or other medical professionals, placement supervisors, family members and accommodation providers.

-Students may access independent advice and support throughout their engagement with the procedure, for example from the Student's Union Advice Centre.
+Learners may access independent advice and support throughout their engagement with the procedure, for example from the Students' Union Advice Centre.

-Student Wellbeing Services can be consulted at any point in the procedure to maintain a central record and provide guidance.
+Student Services can be consulted at any point in the procedure to maintain a central record and provide guidance.

-If the student is on a professionally regulated course, there will be consideration of any implications for professional practice and, if so, whether the case should be referred to the Fitness to Practise policy and procedure or the student should be referred for an assessment through Occupational Health.
-Any sharing of information/concerns would be carried out in line with the Student Wellbeing Services Privacy Notice
+If the learner is on a professionally regulated course, there will be consideration of any implications for professional practice and, if so, whether the case should be referred to the Fitness to Practise Procedure or the learner should be referred for an assessment through Occupational Health.
+Any sharing of information/concerns would be carried out in line with the Student Support, Wellbeing and Inclusive Support Privacy Notice.